Fluoride: Nomenclature

 Fluorides include compounds that contain ionic fluoride and those in which fluoride does not dissociate.
 The nomenclature does not distinguish these situations.
 For example, sulfur hexafluoride and carbon tetrafluoride are not sources of fluoride ions under ordinary conditions.

 The systematic name fluoride, the valid IUPAC name, is determined according to the additive nomenclature.
 However, the name fluoride is also used in compositional IUPAC nomenclature which does not take the nature of bonding involved into account.

 Fluoride is also used non-systematically, to describe compounds which release fluoride upon dissolving.
 Hydrogen fluoride is itself an example of a non-systematic name of this nature.
 However, it is also a trivial name, and the preferred IUPAC name for fluorane.

 Occurrence

 Fluorine is estimated to be the 13th-most abundant element in Earth's crust and is widely dispersed in nature, entirely in the form of fluorides.
 The vast majority is held in mineral deposits, the most commercially important of which is fluorite (CaF2).
 Natural weathering of some kinds of rocks, as well as human activities, releases fluorides into the biosphere through what is sometimes called the fluorine cycle.

 In water

-Fluoride is naturally present in groundwater, fresh and saltwater sources, as well as in rainwater, particularly in urban areas.
+Fluoride is naturally present in groundwater, fresh and saltwater sources, as well as in rainwater, particularly in urban areas exposed to air pollution.
 Seawater fluoride levels are usually in the range of 0.86 to 1.4 mg/L, and average 1.1 mg/L (milligrams per litre).
 For comparison, chloride concentration in seawater is about 19 g/L. The low concentration of fluoride reflects the insolubility of the alkaline earth fluorides, e.g., CaF2.